Canada Immigration

 Canada eTA for Maltese citizens

-Malta is one of the visa-exempt countries, meaning Maltese citizens do not need a traditional visa to visit Canada
+Malta is one of the visa-exempt countries, meaning Maltese citizens do not need a visitor visa to enter Canada.Instead, Maltese citizens must obtain an eTA (Electronic Travel Authorization) before flying to Canada.

 This article explains the Canada eTA requirements, fees, and application process for Maltese citizens

-1 What is the Canada ETA ( Visa waiver ) for Maltese citizens?
+1. What is the Canada eTA for Maltese citizens?

 Do I need a visa to visit Canada?